Here's a breakdown of some of the benefits and drawbacks of Prosper personal loans.

 Fees and penalties

 You’ll be charged $15 if you don’t have enough money in your bank account to cover your monthly installment, and you’ll be charged either $15 or 5 percent of the unpaid installment amount for a late payment, whichever is greater.
 However, Prosper will not penalize you for paying off your loan early.

 How to apply for a loan with Prosper

 Like its online brethren, Prosper aims to give prospective borrowers loan information in just a few clicks.
-Fill out some basic identifying information like how much you’re looking to borrow and what the money will be used for (debt consolidation is the most common use) and get an answer within a minute or two.
+Fill out some basic identifying information, like how much you’re looking to borrow and what the money will be used for (debt consolidation is the most common use), and get an answer within a minute or two.

 Prosper then will conduct a soft credit check, which won’t impact your credit rating.